 Each section within this guide covering free things to do in Raleigh is alphabetized by place name.

 African American Cultural Complex

-The African American Cultural Complex is the first of our things to do for free in Raleigh.
+The African American Cultural Complex is the first of our free things to do in Raleigh and not just because it wins the ABC battle.
 This place houses a unique collection of artifacts and documents, and there’s also a beautiful nature trail for visitors to explore.

 This free museum aims to celebrate African-Americans who have contributed to the growth and prosperity of North Carolina and America.

 Artspace‘s exhibits, classes, and active artist studios make art and its development processes accessible to the community.
 The center’s four exhibition spaces and 30 artist studios are free to browse, too.

 Raleigh residents and visitors can join some amazing classes, which aren’t free, but still worth checking out!